mmore500/mmore500.github.io/_posts/2018-10-12-diurnal-sleep.md

 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 It took me a whole *year* to figure that one out.
+(It also took me a whole *semester* to realize that buses with the same number go different ways and I could tell the difference by the scrolling message panel on the front of the bus.)

-In a sadly doomed campaign cool by cross ventilation, I amassed an absurdly large collection of fans (six!!! for a one bedroom apt).
+In a sadly doomed campaign to cool by cross ventilation, I amassed an absurdly large collection of fans (six!!! for a one bedroom apartment).

 ![](https://osf.io/xt9zc/download){:width="100%"}

+Cross ventilation does nothing when it's 80 F out at 2am.
-Fans that blow *on* you, though, are way better than nothing.
+Fans that blow *on* you, though, help alittle.
 I have a desk fan on my nightstand and a pedestal fan at the foot of the bed.
 My mom tells me that damp washcloths and frozen water bottles are also better than nothing.

 ![](https://osf.io/bh8jf/download){:width="100%"}

 If you have it, though, AC is hard to beat.
-My apartment comes with a Reagan-vintage wall AC unit.
+My apartment came with a Reagan-vintage wall AC unit.
 For a while, I was too cheap to run it.
 I have since become convinced that AC at bedtime is worth every penny.
 I bought a plug timer for the AC, which allows me to fine tune beyond the existing options (basically "on" and "off").
 I'll usually have it run until 1 or 2 a.m., then have the plug timer turn off to save a buck.

 I redeployed my army of fans from cross ventilation duty to blow AC from the unit in the living room into my sleep area.
-I'd really like to do something [more cleverer](#smart-home), but my loud Reagan-box runs on a 240 volt plug.
-(You know, the kind you might plug your laundry machine or industrial grow light in with.)
+I'd really like to do something [more cleverer](#smart-home), but my loud Reagan-box runs on a 240 volt plug (you know, the kind you might plug your laundry machine or industrial grow light in with) so I can't smartify it.

 When I have the choice (i.e., during the winter when I can just open my window), I find that cooler temperatures (e.g., maybe 62 F) can help me fall asleep... but make crawling out of bed the next morning harder.